veeso/ATtila/docs/atscript.md

 ### Examples

-We’ll start with a simple one: the "AT" command
+We’ll start with a simple one: the `AT` command

 The most basic usable syntax is just: